LaendleEnergy/AccountManagement/README.md

 ## Running the application in dev mode

 Make sure, Docker is running.
-For the RedisTest, an instance of Redis has to be running.
+Also, an instance of Redis has to be running.

 You can run your application in dev mode that enables live coding using:
 ```shell script